CMoncur/price_grabber/README.md

 # price_grabber
-Grabs ETH price daily from multiple sources, averages the price by 24 hour volume, and emails it to supplied email address daily at noon.
+Grabs ETH price daily from multiple sources, calculated a weighted average of the price by 24 hour volume, and emails it to supplied email address daily at noon.

 ## Using price_grabber
 First, install dependencies: